1. Primrose Park Artist Studios

-Rhonda holds a Master of Fine Arts, Sydney College of the Arts, University of Sydney, Master of Studio Art, Sydney College of the Arts, University of Sydney and a Bachelor of Fine Arts, Sydney College of the Arts, University of Sydney.
+Rhonda holds a BA & MA Fine Arts, and a MA Studio Art, SCA, Uni Syd.
 Rhonda has participated in many group exhibitions and been a finalist in the North Sydney Art Prize, Mosman Art Prize, Willoughby Sculpture Prize, Blacktown City Art Prize and Rookwood Hidden Sculpture Walk.
 She has produced several public art projects and her works are held in numerous art collections.

 During the residency Rhonda will be running four free community art workshops using textiles and/or deconstructed used clothing.
 She will also open the studio to the public one day per month offering an opportunity to meet and chat with the artist.
 Public Program dates coming soon!